It is an honour to be Chairman of the Charity Council and to have this opportunity to contribute to the charity sector in Singapore.

 Transparency and accountability are key cornerstones of good governance.
 They form the foundation for building trust – a key commodity for charities.
 Among the many charities in Singapore, only those that are credible and practise transparency can remain sustainable.
 By having a rigorous and transparent reporting on your organisation’s activities, financials and governance, you are seen as being authentic, accountable and accessible.
 The visibility of your organisation is enhanced and your stakeholders, be it volunteers, members or donors, will remember you each time they want to contribute to a good cause.

 Donors and funders also have a key role to play, to improve governance in the charity sector.
 They should recognise that spending on governance and good administration is a necessity for charities.
 They should send out the message that only well-governed charities are deserving of their contributions.
-By practising informed giving, this helps to ensure that their donations would be used well.
+By practising safer giving, this helps to ensure that their donations would be used well.

 Good governance is a continuous journey – we still have room for improvement, particularly in the standard of reporting.
 The Council will continue to be here with you in this journey, to provide the sector with the necessary support and equip them with the relevant knowledge and skillsets to be well-governed.